statisticsnorway/geo-explorer/README.md

 It's best to run the app in the terminal.

-Create a simple python file and run it:
+Create a simple python file:

 ```python
 from geo_explorer import GeoExplorer